-Hugh Vivian (ex-Comatose) -guitar and vocals
+Hugh Vivian (ex-Comatose): guitar and vocals

-Daryl Hardcastle (ex-Woosh!) - bass
+Daryl Hardcastle (ex-Woosh!): bass

-Pete Shepherd - drums
+Pete Shepherd: drums

-Unfortunately, lineup and direction changes dogged the band over the next year or so: Fender quit in early 1984, Sonny Flint joined on drums while Shepherd switched to percussion, and a woman called Jane joined on sax and bloody flute.
-A shit new single, It's A Hard Life came out in 1984 and proved to be their final release.
-The single was another Indie hit, and sold well.
+Lineup and direction changes dogged the band over the next year or so: Fender quit in early 1984, Sonny Flint joined on drums while Shepherd switched to percussion, and a woman called Jane joined on sax and flute.
+A new single titled "It's A Hard Life" came out in 1984 and proved to be their final release.
+The single was another Indie Chart hit, and sold well.

-A third single, Hip, Hip, Hooray never materialised because Hugh left the band.
+A third single, "Hip, Hip, Hooray", never materialized because Hugh left the band.
 Omega Tribe fell apart soon after in 1985.